thecosignstudio/process/_chapters/05-design.md

 **4. One**

 You have some data.
-On an input, this may be after the first keystroke.
-In a list, it might be when you have one item (or one left).
+On input, this might come after the first keystroke.
+In a list, it might be when you have one item (or only one item left).

 **5. Some**